 The global pandemic crisis of COVID-19 has created many challenges for faculty.
-We offer flexibility in our promotion process in the coming year to help offset any additional stress and burdens of the complex times we are experiencing; we encourage all units and colleges to also be flexible with their deadlines and timelines for submission for promotion review.
-Following are some updates on changes in the promotion process during 2020-2021 as impacted by the global pandemic.
+Following are some updates on changes in the promotion process during 2021-2022 as impacted by the global pandemic.

-- Deadlines are extended for this year’s 2020-2021 promotion packet submissions to the university-level for
+- Deadlines return to normal for promotion dossier submissions to the university-level for

-- A new dossier section [Section 2A: IMPACT ON CAREER PROGRESSION FROM COVID-19 (OPTIONAL)] has been added to provide faculty an opportunity to describe the impact of the global pandemic on their workload assignment or trajectory of their scholarly activity, teaching, service, clinical activities, extension activities, or administrative roles.
-Please see link here for more details, the form, and tips for completing this new section.
+- Section 2A: Pandemic Impact Statement is Required for 2021-2022: This subsection was initially added last year to provide faculty an opportunity to describe the impact of the global pandemics on their workload assignment or trajectory of their scholarly activity, teaching, service, clinical activities, extension activities, or administrative roles.
+Please see link here for more details and tips for completing this new section.

 - We are dedicated to improving Equity in the promotion process.
 We will work with review committees, department heads, and deans to consider how the global pandemic may have disproportionately impacted women and minorities.
 We will be adding new information on this topic into our training for department heads and promotion review committees.

 - COVID-19 Promotion Clock Delays are available for tenure-eligible faculty and continuing eligible faculty through a simple opt-in website link until June 30th, 2021.
 Promotion to Full Professor does not have a mandatory review year; we encourage faculty and department heads/directors to be compassionate and flexible in considering the best timing to submit for review in light of COVID-19.